alexpeaceca/MatchMaker/README.md

 Environment:
 ## Angular v6, .Net Core 2.1 and Bootstrap 4 ##

-Repository for Full Stack Social Networking Web Application Built from Scratch.

-Capstone Project from 100 hour Full-Stack Intensive Workshop.
+Capstone Project from 100 hour Full-Stack Intensive Workshop, Social Networking Web Application Built from Scratch.

-Start to Finish, every line of code was demonstrated with in-depth explaination, re-created and customized.
+Start to finish, every line of code was demonstrated with in-depth explaination, re-created and customized.